brainglobe/cellfinder/doc_build/main/user_guide/run.md

 results

 **Either**
-* `-x` or `--x-pixel-mm` Pixel spacing of the data in the first dimension, specified in mm.
+* `-x` or `--x-pixel-um` Pixel spacing of the data in the first dimension, specified in um.
-* `-y` or `--y-pixel-mm` Pixel spacing of the data in the second dimension, specified in mm.
+* `-y` or `--y-pixel-um` Pixel spacing of the data in the second dimension, specified in um.
-* `-z` or `--z-pixel-mm` Pixel spacing of the data in the third dimension, specified in mm.
+* `-z` or `--z-pixel-um` Pixel spacing of the data in the third dimension, specified in um.

 **Or**
 * `--metadata` Metadata file containing pixel sizes (any format supported